-As pointed out earlier although emotions do give power to thoughts and actions, a specific feeling is not tied inescapably to a specific reaction; we can use our thinking to reject a triggered emotion that’s coupled with an undesired behavior and replace it with another emotion that will produce an alternate desired behavior.
+As pointed out earlier although emotions do give power to thoughts and actions and other feelings, a specific feeling is not tied permanently to a specific reaction; we can use our thinking to reject a triggered emotion that’s coupled with an undesired behavior and replace it with another emotion that will produce an alternate desired behavior.
 The emotion or feeling is a condition for action and we can and do change it when necessary.
 There is nothing psychologically complex about changing emotions.
 For example if I feel like having ice cream, although I know it is inadvisable I may change my mind especially if I have none at home or decide it’s not a good idea considering I am on a diet and instead settle for reading a book.
 The words in italics indicate how a feeling or emotion can be changed, replaced or redirected.
 Since an emotion simply motivates, the critical question is what do we need to do (how) to motivate ourselves in the “right” direction; or inspire others to do so?

 Paul sees the Holy Spirit as playing a significant role in taking over our emotions to give us a powerful passion that will keep our focus on Jesus.
 This appears to be the main message from the words God spoke through him in Ephesians 3:16-19: